 In this paper, we extended an existing attention-based encoder-decoder framework by integrating a neural beamformer and proposed a multichannel end-to-end speech recognition framework.
 It can jointly optimize the overall inference in multichannel speech recognition (i.e., from speech enhancement to speech recognition) based on the end-to-end ASR objective, and it can generalize to different numbers and configurations of microphones.
+Our proposed architecture will potentially expand the scope of application of existing single-channel sequence-to-sequence problems to multichannel sequence-to-sequence problems.
 The experimental results on challenging noisy speech recognition benchmarks, CHiME-4 and AMI, show that the proposed framework outperformed the end-to-end baseline with noisy and delay-and-sum beamformed inputs.